 5. What are some challenges the brand has faced in trying to remain relevant to younger consumers?

 Any legacy brand that’s been around for a substantial amount of time needs to be sure it continually stays true to the brand and its heritage, but also stays relevant and significant in the lives of younger guests.
 Denny’s is entering our 62nd year, and are extremely proud of our diner heritage.
 Yet our voice has been – and continues to become – even more relevant to the younger generation, which includes much of the work we’ve done with digital and social.

-6. In 2014, Denny’s partnered with Atari on a series of retro mobile games and launched an ongoing web series, The Grand Slams.
+6., Denny’s partnered with Atari on a series of retro mobile games and launched an ongoing web series, The Grand Slams.
 What have these digital efforts taught you about Millennials and what are some of your best tips/lessons for other brands looking to connect with them?

 The strongest approach any brand can have is staying true to themselves.
 Don’t try too hard.
 For us, the work we’ve done is grounded very clearly in our brand DNA.

 For the Atari partnership, we were relaunching some menu items that were truly remixes of some of our Greatest Hits – Grand Slam, Moons Over My Hammy, our Super Bird.
 So a fun, relevant partnership with Atari and remixing some of their greatest hits made sense as well.
 And why not build it around an app that can lead to greater downloads and brand interactions while we’re at it, while still allowing the customer to have a fun experience and create a win/win for us and our Atari partner.